meteroid-oss/meteroid/CONTRIBUTING.md

 - Copy the `.env.example` file to `.env`.

+- Start the database with :
+  `docker compose -f docker/develop/docker-compose.yml --env-file .env up`.
-- Start the database with docker compose.
-If you intend to run the Metering app as well, you will need the "metering" profile as follows:
+  If you intend to run the Metering app as well, you will need to use the "metering" profile instead :
   `docker compose -f docker/develop/docker-compose.yml --env-file .env --profile metering up`
-- If docker display
-  `meteroid-db  |  FATAL:  role "meteroid" does not exist` You can check your docker version and update

 - Start the Rust backend
   `cargo run -p meteroid --bin meteroid-api`